 On Air Now

-The Royal Family’s little Princess joins her older brother, Prince George, at the London-based school – and her new music curriculum has given us all the feels.
+The Royal Family’s little Princess joins her older brother, Prince George, at the London-based school.

 The Royal Family’s tiny toddler, who goes by the full name of Charlotte Elizabeth Diana, stepped out in her school uniform this morning as she prepared to meet her fellow pupils at St Thomas’ Battersea, London.

-The four-year-old joins her older brother, Prince George, who also attends the £18,000-a-year school, and instead of her usual royal status she will be referred to by teachers and classmates as Charlotte Cambridge.
+The four-year-old joins her older brother, Prince George, who also attends the London school, and instead of her usual royal status she will be referred to by teachers and classmates as Charlotte Cambridge.

 A few years ago, it was reported that the Duchess of Cambridge revealed that Prince George is partial to a bit of classical music, saying, “I am listening to a lot more classical music at home with George, so we are all learning together”.